-In Climate, PenSam's overall approach to responsibility is generally observed; this is divided into three elements:
+Climate follows PenSam's overall approach to responsibility, divided into three elements:

-- 1. Exclusion - Investments not wanted in the portfolio, e.g., related to coal, tar sand, oil companies, etc. - Active ownership PenSam typically cooperates with other investors, trying to influence developments to go in the desired direction, such as Climate Action 100+, engagement via Sustainalytics, voting, etc. - Impact investments Special focus on making investments which support the SDGs on climate.
-However, this must be done on condition that returns are competitive compared with other investments.
+- 1. Exclusion Investments not wanted in the portfolio, e.g. related to coal, oil sands, oil companies, etc. - Active ownership PenSam typically cooperates with other investors trying to influence companies and other players in a desired direction, such as Climate Action 100+, engagement via Sustainalytics, voting, etc. - Impact investments Special focus on making investments which support the SDGs on climate.